pwnfoo/fakemenot/README.md

 Specify the number of tweets to pull from the detected user.
 Defaults to 100.
 Retweets are not pulled and does not affect the limit.

+* `--config/-c`

+Specify an alternate configuration file containing your twitter identification and authentication material.
+Defaults to ~/.fakemenot.config

 ### Image Samples